nham/math_notes/linear_systems.md

 In other words, for each row, find the first column from the left, that has a non-zero element in that column, and use saxpy to zero out all other elements of $A$ in that column.
 The unique non-zero elements in each column are called **pivots**.

-Note that we have at most $m$ pivots, since we only get a pivot when we eliminate for a row.
-Note also that we could never have two pivots in one column, since when we first construct the pivot, we zero out all other matrix elements in that column, and since the process of constructing other pivots never breaks a pivot that's already been established (the only way that could happen is if we saxpy the row that the pivot belongs to, but after we establish the pivot, that never occurs again).

-Do note that we might not have all $m$ pivots, since a row could be zero, or could become zero  in the process of elimination, so that by the time we try to establish a pivot for it there is no non-zero element to find.
+**Proposition:**
+There are at most $min(m, n)$ pivots in a row-eliminated matrix.

+*Proof:* We can't have more than $m$ (the number of rows), since we only get a pivot by starting with a row and finding the first non-zero element in the row.
+We can't have more than $n$ either, because each pivot is obviously in some column and no two pivots can be in the same column: after selecting one pivot in row $i$ and column $j$, the other elements in that column are all zero, so never in the process of finding pivots for the other rows will we be able to find the first non-zero element of a row in column $j$, because after we build the pivot $(i, j)$, we don't apply saxpy's of row $i$ to any other rows (so the other elements of column $j$ stay zero).

+There can obviously be less than $min(m, n)$ pivots, for example if, during elimination, one or more rows become zero.
+(In the extreme case, consider the matrix of all zero entries.
+It has no pivots).

 We can make this a bit neater by altering the algorithm to ensure that the pivots are always $1$.
 We can call the form of the resulting matrix **reduced, row-eliminated** form: